-A student with GPA of at least 2.25 and a major at UNE may minor in Psychology with the approval of the Psychology Department Chair.
+A student with GPA of at least 2.25 and a major at UNE may minor in Psychology with the approval of the academic director.
 Declarations must occur prior to the completion of the first semester of the junior year.
 Major programs of study with significant course overlap with psychology minor requirements may be disallowed by the chair.
 Students declaring a minor in Psychology will not be allowed to double-dip credits across the minor and either major or core requirements (unless no other options are provided by the major, minor, or core requirements).
 A minimum of eighteen hours of approved course credit with a minimum grade of "C-" in each course is required for the minor in Psychology as follows:

 |Psychology Minor Required Courses|

 Four other Psychology courses at the 200 level or higher.
 (May not include PSY 225, PSY 250, PSY 285 or PSY 300; should not